ldn-softdev/jtc/User Guide.md

 That is a correct result (though might not reflect what possibly was intended), let review the result:
 1. first line contains only result `"John"` - because template interpolation here failed (namespace `chld` does not yet exist yet, thus the resulting template is _invalid JSON_) hence source walk is used / printed
-2. unon next (_interleaved_) walk, we see a correct result of template interpolation: `Parent`'s and `child`'s records are filled right
+2. upon next (_interleaved_) walk, we see a correct result of template interpolation: `Parent`'s and `child`'s records are filled right
 (template is a _valid JSON_ here)
 3. in the third line, the result is albeit also correct, but might be not the expected one - upon next _interleaved_ walk, the namespace `pnt` is populated with `"Ivan"`, but the namespace `chld` still carries the old result.